-Like most major cannabis plays, shares of Cronos (NASDAQ:CRON) have declined of late.
-CRON stock has dropped more than 50% since early March.
+Like most major cannabis plays, shares of Cronos (NASDAQ:CRON) have declined this year.
+CRON stock has dropped more than 30% in 2019.

 The declines may continue.
-CRON, like many of its peers, still isn’t cheap.
-And it still isn’t profitable.
+CRON, like many of its peers, has an uncertain outlook.
 But there’s a lot to like here, particularly for investors more interested in the medical side of the industry than the consumer side.

 But investors can’t ignore that Cronos is a medical marijuana stock as well.
 In fact, it’s that business that drove the majority of its revenue until recently.
 And it also has given the company a beachhead in multiple markets around the world, from its home market of Canada to Germany, Israel and Poland.

 Cronos is looking to export medical marijuana via a joint venture in Israel.
 Its partnership with Gingko Bioworks aims to biologically manufacture expert cannabis strains.
 Those strains could be used for consumer products — but they might also have medical applications as the effect of cannabinoids is better understood.